alekseispolysov/BowStalCraft-Website/README.md

 ![Example image](BowstalCraftForum.png)

-When you're done, you can stop server by CTRL + BREAK and deactivate your virtual environment:
+When you're done, you can stop the server by CTRL + BREAK and deactivate your virtual environment:
 ```
 deactivate
 ```